Meeting-Baas/transcript-seeker/README.md

 ## Overview

 Open-source transcription playground. <br/>
-Upload and store recordings, transcribe them.
-Chat with transcripts using LLMs, annotate recordings, and record Zoom, Google Meet and Microsoft Teams using meeting bots.
+Upload and store recordings, or record Google Meet, Microsoft Teams and Zoom using meeting bots to: <br/>
+- transcribe recordings.
+- Chat with transcripts using LLMs,
+- annotate recordings
+- and more.

 Running directly in your browser using [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API).